 - Being one of a select group of students graduating from William Paterson University.
-Only around 7% of graduating seniors each year complete the Honors College, receiving the Honors College designation on their diploma. - An opportunity to explore, research, and create something that particularly interests you. - Gaining/honing a particular knowledge and/or skill set. - Confidence in your public presentation and speaking abilities. - The chance to reflect on and synthesize four years of intellectual and personal growth. - Developing professional relationships with advisors and mentors. - Demonstrating academic motivation and intellectual specialization through a well-written document to highlight to graduate programs or employers. - Developing a keen sense of accomplishment on having completed a major, independent research, or creative project. - Earning the distinction of honors, which will be recorded on both your diploma and your transcript. - The thesis topic is a vehicle for self-expression that may be the basis for an offer of admission to a graduate program or for a career opportunity.
+Only around 7% of graduating seniors each year complete the Honors College, receiving the Honors College designation on their diploma and transcript. - An opportunity to explore, research, and create something that particularly interests you. - Gaining/honing a particular knowledge and/or skill set. - Confidence in your public presentation and speaking abilities. - The chance to reflect on and synthesize four years of intellectual and personal growth. - Developing professional relationships with advisors and mentors. - Demonstrating academic motivation and intellectual specialization through a well-written document to highlight to graduate programs or employers. - Developing a keen sense of accomplishment on having completed a major, independent research, or creative project. - The thesis topic is a vehicle for self-expression that may be the basis for an offer of admission to a graduate program or for a career opportunity.